Back to News

 It’s also worth bearing in mind that LinkedIn has grown from being a professional networking platform to one of the world’s largest social media sites, with over 857M members and in excess of 15M open job listings.

-Your LinkedIn profile could be the difference between an exciting step in your career and staying stuck in the same old role for the rest of 2023.
+Your LinkedIn profile could be the difference between an exciting step in your career and staying stuck in the same old role.
 So, here’s what you should be doing to make it stand out and more likely to catch the eye of potential employers.

 1. Make your profile photo count